About The Church Council

 Ann Erickson, Office Manager/Program Associate Email Ann (206) 525-1213 ext.
 105

 Ann grew up in northwestern Illinois and graduated from Grinnell College with a degree in Psychology, and significant coursework in Political Science and Religious Studies.
 She moved to the Pacific Northwest as a Lutheran Volunteer, serving at Nativity House in Tacoma, and began working at the Church Council in August, 2007.
-She has a Certificate of Non-Profit Management from the University of Washington and is a “Jill of all trades,” loving to work on any sort of puzzle and being the behind-the-scenes engine for our work.
+She has a Certificate of Non-Profit Management from the University of Washington and is a “Jill of all trades,” loving to work on any sort of puzzle and being a behind-the-scenes engine at the Church Council and her congregation.

 She is thankful for the many ecumenical, interfaith, and justice mentors and guides in her life.
 She is inspired by the relationships built across human-made boundaries, and the strength that such relationships bring in moving our world toward justice and creating God’s kindom here on earth.